I wrote this in response to a post from David at How to Beast. It’s a great post but I’m going to give it my own slant.

-These go along with the “non-negotiables”.
-Goals are a destination.
 With a clear destination and plans to get there, you won’t need to please anyone or do anything doesn’t correspond to these goals.
-The opinion of the world won’t fucking matter.
+The opinion of the world won’t matter.

-This is the hardest one to develop…but the most essential.
+This is the hardest one to do…but the most essential.
 You need to ask yourself one question:

-Please, take 10-15 minutes and sit in a quite room and think about this.
-Without knowing this, you’ll just end up following other people.
+Take 10-15 minutes and sit in a quiet room and think about this.
+Without this knowledge, you’ll just end up following other people.